IBM-Security/directory/server/tools/replication/README.md

 See [repl data README](repl_data.md) for more details

 #### ldap_sdiff -
-will compare all the entries in two SDS instance databases and report on any differences between them, whether missing entries or differences in modify timestamps for matching DNs.
+will compare all the entries in two SDS instance database and report on any differences between them, whether missing entries or differences in modify timestamps for matching DNs.

 ---

 Both utilities work by connecting to the underlying database and looking at specific tables, so you will need to run them on a system that has DB2 client installed and has the ability to connect to the database instance ports of the SDS servers.